advil64/voyage-into-the-unknown/readme.md

 ![Plot](graphs/question_6_4.png)

 And again our hypothesis is proven true as there is a clear exponential increase in the number of cells that are processed(discovered) once density is increased.
 This is because each time there is a block, our agent looks at every neighbor and assesses other options.

+**Question 9**: A* can frequently be sped up by the use of inadmissible heuristics - for instance weighted heuristics or combinations of heuristics.
+These can cut down on runtime potentially at the cost of path length.
+Can this be applied here?
+What is the e ect of weighted heuristics on runtime and overall trajectory?
+Try to reduce the runtime as much as possible without too much cost to trajectory length.